 If a visit to Santo Domingo wasn’t enough for you in terms of visiting the poorer barrios, then you may want to visit Comuna 13, perhaps on a graffiti tour where you will get a guided tour of the area and visit the famous electric escalator that helps locals get up and down the steep hills.
 This tour would be another one that I’d recommend, but here’s another article with my top Medellin tours — just don’t be one of those Pablo Escobar tourists, please.

 Lunch: Mercado del Rio

 Wherever you’ve started your morning, I’d recommend grabbing a taxi or the metro and heading to Ciudad del Rio (accessible from the Industriales metro station) and grabbing lunch at the impressive Mercado del Rio…

 This is the original and much bigger brother to the Mercado del Tranvia mentioned earlier.
 This place is a hot spot among well-to-do local workers and offers an almost overwhelmingly number of delicious options to eat in this two-story warehouse.

 Museo de Arte Moderno

 Burn off your lunch by crossing the street and visiting the Museo de Arte Moderno de Medellin (MAMM), the Modern Art Museum of Medellin.
 Here you will see a bunch of wacky modern art in their temporary exhibits, as well as a great collection from artists like Deborah Arango in the permanent exhibit.

 From the MAMM, you can grab a taxi and head up to El Castillo, the Castle, which sits on the hills above Poblado, overlooking the city.
-It is a large castle built by a rich family which has now been converted into an interesting museum.
+It is a large castle built by a rich family (their family is buried at the San Pedro cemetery mentioned earlier) which has now been converted into an interesting museum.

 Santafe Shopping Mall